-Per- and polyfluoroalkyl substances (PFAS) ces (PFAS) Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detected Range Year Sampled Violation Yes/No Typical Source of Contaminant Hexafluoropropylene oxide dimer acid (HFPO-DA) (ppt) 370 N/A 0 0 2021 No Discharge and waste from industrial facilities utilizing the Gen X chemical process Perfluorobutane sulfonic acid (PFBS) (ppt) 420 N/A 0 0 2021 No Discharge and waste from industrial facilities; stain-resistant treatments Perfluorohexane sulfonic acid (PFHxS) (ppt) 51 N/A 0 0 2021 N O Firefighting foam; discharge and waste from industrial facilities Perfluorohexanoic acid (PFHxA) (ppt) 400,000 N/A 0 0 2021 No Firefighting foam; discharge and waste from industrial facilities Perfluorononanoic acid (PFNA) (ppt) 9 N/A 0 0 2021 No Discharge and waste from industrial facilities; breakdown of precursor compounds Perfluorooctane sulfonic acid (PFOS) (ppt) 16 N/A 0 0 2021 o N Firefighting foam; discharge from electroplating facilities; discharge and waste from industrial facilities Perfluorooctanoic acid (PFOA) (ppt) 8 N/A 0 0 2021 no Discharge and waste from industrial facilities; stain-resistant treatments Inorganic Contaminant Subject to Action Levels (AL) Action Level MCLG Your Water 4 Range of Results Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 qdd 0 .000- 2021 0 Lead service lines, corrosion of household plumbing including fittings and fixtures; Erosion of natural deposits Copper (ppm) 1.3 6.
-0 ppm 0.09- 2021 0 Corrosion of household plumbing systems; Erosion of natural deposits
+Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detected Range Year Sampled Violation Yes/No Typical Source of Contaminant Hexafluoropropylene oxide dimer acid (HFPO-DA) (ppt) 370 N/A 0 0 2024 No Discharge and waste from industrial facilities utilizing the Gen X chemical process Perfluorobutane sulfonic acid (PFBS) (ppt) 420 N/A 0 0 2024 No Discharge and waste from industrial facilities; stain-resistant treatments Perfluorohexane sulfonic acid (PFHxS) (ppt) 51 N/A 0 0 2024 No Firefighting foam; discharge and waste from industrial facilities Perfluorohexanoic acid (PFHxA) (ppt) 400,000 N/A 0 0 2024 No Firefighting foam; discharge and waste from industrial facilities Perfluorononanoic acid (PFNA) (ppt) 6 N/A 0 0 2024 No Discharge and waste from industrial facilities; breakdown of precursor compounds Perfluorooctane sulfonic acid (PFOS) (ppt) 16 N/A 0 0 2024 No Firefighting foam; discharge from electroplating facilities; discharge and waste from industrial facilities Perfluorooctanoic acid (PFOA) (ppt) 8 N/A 0 0 2024 no Discharge and waste from industrial facilities; stain-resistant treatments Inorganic Contaminant Subject to Action Levels (AL) Action Level MCLG Your Water Range of Results Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 0 ppb .000- .002 2024 0 Lead service lines, corrosion of household plumbing including fittings and fixtures; Erosion of natural deposits Copper (ppm) 1.3 0.2 0.1 ppm 0.09- 0.30 2024 0 Corrosion of household plumbing systems; Erosion of natural deposits

-4 Ninety (90) percent of the samples collected were at or below the level reported for our water.
+&lt;sup>4 Ninety (90) percent of the samples collected were at or below the level reported for our water.

-Information about lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-City of Hartford is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you have a lead service line it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and the lead service line.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Information about lead: Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and home plumbing.
+City of Hartford is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
+You can help protect yourself and your family by identifying and removing lead materials within your home plumbing and taking steps to reduce your familys risk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
+Follow the instructions provided with the filter to ensure the filter is used properly.
+Use only cold water for drinking, cooking, and making baby formula.
+Boiling water does not remove lead from water.
+Before using tap water for drinking, cooking or making baby formula, flush your pipes for several minutes.
+You can do this by running your tap,taking a shower.
+Doing laundry or a load of dishes.
+If you have lead service line or galvanized requiring replacement service line, you may need to flush your pipes for at least 5 minutes to flush water from both your home plumbing and the lead service line.
+If you are concerned about lead in your water and wish to have your water tested, contact City of Hartford the water department 269-621-3022 for available resources.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at htts://www.epa.gov/safewater/lead.